 At the end of the tour you will find a page listing future releases and recommendations for reading which have been extracted from the individual pages for each book (these are also linked on the main list of books).

 The history of the series itself will be found in the link at the top of every page for Series History.
 This includes a page for an overview, the authors and the publishers.

 To journey through the books you can navigate this website to look at the series in three ways:

-• - to see the webpage for each monarch in succession, including those without a biography in the series.
+• Chronologically - to see the webpage for each monarch in succession, including those without a biography in the series.
 To fill these gaps books outside the series are nominated as alternatives.

-• - to see the development of the English Monarchs series as it unfolded.
+• Series by date - to see the development of the English Monarchs series as it unfolded.
 All the books are listed at the series by date page, but note that using the links at the head of each page to the next book published in the series will progress you to the next title, but without visiting the pages for those monarchs for whom there is as yet no biography.

-• - to see the original publication dates of all the books catalogued here, especially those not included in the series in their first printing.
+• Publication date - to see the original publication dates of all the books catalogued here, especially those not included in the series in their first printing.
 Readers should be aware that viewing the pages in the publishing order sequence from this page will not include the pages for books, such as Alfred the Great, which were promised but not delivered and you will miss these “almost but not quite” titles.

 The page for each book has a series number based upon the order the title was added to the series, either by being a new title or one introduced into the series by being republished as a Yale edition of an existing title.
 This numbering system is an obvious invention for this website.
 It is a numbering scheme never employed in the series itself.
 We all order our English Monarchs bookshelf in chronological order, but you can never have too much bibliographic information.

 On each page links are provided for further information on buying the books, and the publicity page for each title at Yale.
 Some further links are provided for non-series books where they have been suggested as substitutes for absent series books.